Choosing Your HEALS Committee

 — Michelle R.,

 "When I took over the food service program, it was all French fries and pizza.
 Students were climbing up the walls.
 I knew I had to put a stop to it.
 It took over a year, but now we have a great salad bar and we only use the fryers once a week.
 We've also done away with soda.
-With the Health and Wellness Manager, I've developed a point system for students to monitor their calories.
+With the Health and Wellness Director, I've developed a point system for students to monitor their calories.
 I actually spend less money on food now, mostly because we've gotten control of portion sizes."

 — Antonio W.,